SerenityOS/serenity/Documentation/Kernel/ProcFSIndexing.md

 All values from 1 to 0xFFFFFFF are valid PID indices, which represents all PIDs from 0 to 0xFFFFFFE

 - The Sub-directory segment: value 0 is reserved for parent PID directory.
-All other values are available for usage of subdirectories in the PID directory.
+All other values are available for usage of sub-directories in the PID directory.

 - The property segment: value 0 is reserved for parent PID directory.
-All other values are available for usage of components in the PID directory or in subdirectories of the PID directory.
+All other values are available for usage of components in the PID directory or in sub-directories of the PID directory.

 So, the final layout of the 64 bit index is: